-- Your ASC-WDS account needs to meet certain requirements.
-See Skills for Care: Adult Social Care Workforce Data Set requirements for the Workforce Development Fund 2020-21 to view the full requirements for completing ASC-WDS to meet WDF requirements.
+Your ASC-WDS account needs to meet certain requirements.
+See Skills for Care: Workforce Development Fund to view the full requirements for completing ASC-WDS to meet WDF requirements.

 What can be funded

-We will only fund qualifications, learning programmes and digital learning modules which are included in the list of funded qualifications and learning - see Skills for Care: Workforce Development Fund 2020/21 - funded qualifications and learning.
+We will only fund qualifications, learning programmes and digital learning modules which are included in the list of funded qualifications and learning - see Skills for Care: Workforce Development Fund.

 We will fund a maximum of £2,000 per learner per financial year.